flatCat1597/ramanSpectrometer/README.md

-ramanSpectrometer
+ramanPi - the DIY 3D Printable Raman Spectrometer
 =================

-A DIY 3D Printable Raman Spectrometer

 The following is from wikipedia on Raman Spectroscopy: link